pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

 In particular, we are now using the vanilla SwiftUI modifier `sheet(item:)`, and the binding that is handed to that modifier is derived from the binding `$store`.
-It may not seem like a huge change, but there are now hundreds of lines of code that the library no longer has to maintain to mimic the SwiftUI APIs.
+It may not seem like a huge change, but there are now hundreds of lines of code that the library no longer has to maintain to mimic and wrap the SwiftUI APIs.

-This also works when navigation is driven from an enum of destinations:
+This also works when navigation is driven from an enum of destinations by simply chaining into a
+case:

 ```swift
 .sheet(